What Are the Three Stages Of Clinical Trials?

 Phase 1 is the first main stage of the clinical trial process.
 For treatments that have not undergone a pre-clinical phase, phase 1 research will be the first time the treatment is tested on human volunteers – often referred to as first-in-human (FiH) studies.

 Phase 1 trials are carried out in order to test the general safety of the new treatment.
 During this first phase, researchers will test different dosage levels in human participants to determine how much of the drug or treatment can be administered safely without adverse effects.
-For example, early phase oncology trials, specifically in Phase I, play a critical role in the development of new cancer treatments.

-Testing is carried out on a small number of volunteers (usually around 20 to 80 people).
+Testing is carried out on a small number of volunteers (usually around 20 to 50 people).
 During this initial phase, volunteers are healthy individuals, rather than patients with the relevant condition.
 This is to firstly ensure that the new treatment is generally safe for use in the human body and that there are no major safety issues.

-In phase 1 clinical trials, researchers may be able to identify some of the potential side effects that may occur when taking the new treatment.
+At this stage in clinical trials, researchers may be able to identify some of the potential side effects that may occur when taking the new treatment.
 Participants are given a low dosage of the test treatment to begin with and are monitored very closely.

 Around 70% of test treatments in phase I are approved for the next clinical trial phase.